onekidneyy/KidneyyFlipper/OpenSourceApps/README.md

 ## Downloading Firmware

 To download your firmware go to its respected github repo and copy the HTTPS and do a recursive clone of it in your code editior.
-Then build the firmware by pressing crtl,shift,b and picking the "(Debug) Build Firware" on momentum and "(Debug) Build" on flippers firmware.

 ## Downloading Toolchain For VScode

 To download the toolchain for VS code right click the fbt file and then open it in a integrated terminal and in the terminal type ./fbt vscode_dist

+##Building The Firmware

+To build the firmware press crtl,shift,b and pick the "(Debug) Build Firware" on momentum and "(Debug) Build" on flippers firmware.

 ## Updating application_user Folder